sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ![Confusion Matrix](/assets/confusion_matrices/text_binary_classification_plot.png)

-The rows of a Confusion Matrix show the number of actual or ground truth labels, the columns show the predicted results, and in combination give four attributes.
+The rows of a Confusion Matrix show the number of actual or ground truth labels, the columns show the predicted results, and in combination give the following four attributes.
  - The True Positive (TP) rate, shown on the top left, is the number of predictions correctly identified to be the class of interest, in this case "Cancer".
  - The False Negative (FN) rate, seen to the right of the True Positive rate, shows the number of incorrect model predictions assigned to another label/class when they are actually the class of interest, in this case "Cancer".
  - The False Positive (FP) rate shows the number of predictions incorrectly identified as the class/label of interest.